 - If you need quick fixes where dirt attraction isn’t critical—cooking oil works fine temporarily.

-- If protecting metal from corrosion while lubricating—petroleum jelly offers durable protection.
+- If protecting lightly used metal from moisture while reducing friction—petroleum jelly offers durable coating.

-- If you want clean application with no grime—silicone spray is top-notch choice especially near rubber seals.
+- If you want cleaner application with less grime—silicone spray is a strong choice especially near rubber seals and sliding tracks.

 - If loosening rusted bolts before lubing—WD-40 excels by penetrating rust first then leaving light lubrication behind.